ACA Frequently Asked Questions

 Q: Why should I review my plan each year before enrolling?

-Plans and costs change each year.
+Plans, network providers, and costs change each year.
 In October or November, healthcare.gov will send you a letter to tell you how your plan will change next year.
-You will also get a letter from your health plan telling you about the changes in costs.
+You will also get a letter from your health plan telling you about the plan and cost changes.

 Q: If I don’t sign up for health insurance from my job, can I get an advanced premium tax credit (APTC) through an ACA plan?